thehyve/fairspace/projects/saturn/README.md

 It can be accessed programmatically using one of [RDFConnection](https://jena.apache.org/documentation/rdfconnection/) implementations.
 For more information see [Fuseki documentation](https://jena.apache.org/documentation/fuseki2/)

-### High-level metadata API
+### High-level metadata & vocabulary API

-The high-level metadata API runs on :8080/api/meta/.
+The high-level metadata & vocabulary API run on :8080/api/meta/ and :8080/api/vocabulary/.
+The only difference between them is that they work with different named graphs.
-Currently it supports the following methods:
+Currently they support the following methods:

 | HTTP Method | Query Parameters                                  | Request Body              | Effect & response                                                  |
 |-------------|---------------------------------------------------|---------------------------|------------------------------------------------------------------- |